 The “turn” could refer to the answer to a question, the resolution to a problem, or in this case, a description of the speaker’s ideal state.
 The speaker moves on from describing music to what the music will do for her.

 She beings with the statement that there is magic in the “melody” of music.
 The speaker sees it as being able to tap into something that other experiences can’t.
-Through the melody she hopes to achieve a,
+Through the melody, she hopes to achieve a,

 […]spell of rest, and quiet breath, and cool

 A reader should consider at this point how the speaker does not give any more description than is necessary to understand how she is feeling.
 This has been done in an effort to keep the piece from being too didactic.
-The poem is instead accessible to all audience.
-Anyone who has ever felt tired, heard music they enjoyed, or wanted a rest, will be able to find something to relate to.
+The poem is instead accessible to all audiences.
+Anyone who has ever felt tired, heard the music they enjoyed, or wanted a rest, will be able to find something to relate to.

-In the next lines the speaker utilizes vibrant images to help a reader feel as she hopes to feel.
+In the next lines, the speaker utilizes vibrant images to help a reader feel as she hopes to feel.
 She predicts that if she can only hear the music she is longing for her heart with “sink…through” the colours of her life into the “subaqueous,” or underwater, “stillness of the sea.”
 These complicated and alliterative phrases are calming in themselves.
 They portray the feelings that the speaker is looking for.

 She sees her heart cooling off and relaxing beneath the ocean.
 It will “float forever in a moon-green pool.”
 The pool and ocean to which she is referring represent a body of music.
-She imagines the rhythms, melodies and phrases she loves the most consuming her.
-This is not something to be feared, but cherished.
+She imagines the rhythms, melodies, and phrases she loves the most consuming her.
+This is not something to be feared but cherished.
 The arms of her music will hold her in a peaceful “sleep.”